 This post may contain affiliate links.
 It is a way for this site to earn advertising fees by linking to certain products and/or services.

-If you didn’t catch my most recent post, I shared the rest of our adoption journey to bring Theo home.
+If you didn’t catch my most recent post, I shared the rest of our adoption journey to bring little man home.
 We are officially a family of three now and I am learning to navigate post-adoption life, as a new mom.
 It has been almost six weeks since we arrived back in the U.S., with our newest addition.
 We are all learning through this process.
-Theo is learning English and how to deal with this new environment.
+T is learning English and how to deal with this new environment.
 We are learning how to parent a toddler boy and how to continue to have a healthy marriage through it all.